type-abhay/bonsai-code/README.md

 # Online Judge Platform
-A simple straightforward and uncluttered online judge platform, intuitive AI reviewer, and a compiler page if god forbid you can't access your IDE :)
+A simple straightforward and uncluttered online judge platform, with intuitive AI reviewer, and a compiler page if god forbid you can't access your IDE :)